Kay Bank Studios: History

 The Boutrous Plating Co., formerly of Owosso, Michigan, moved to Minneapolis in 1956 to join forces with Kay Bank.
 The firm specialized in plating acetate master records with copper, nickel, and chrome to form master disks for the manufacture of records in quantity.
 Using this process made it possible to produce records within 72 hours of the time of taping, shortening the time from two weeks.

 The Banks had to send recordings to the West Coast to be cut, so in 1956 they decided to set up their own pressing plant.
 Kay Bank’s pressing plant at 2129 Washington Ave.
 N opened in January 1957.

 On August 12, 1957, Kay Bank moved from its previous location on Eleventh Street to the former Swedien Recording Co. at 2541 Nicollet Ave.
 The move doubled the studio’s capacity.

 Also in August, two more record presses were being installed at the Kay Bank pressing plant at 2129 Washington Ave.
 N., bringing the number to five.

-One of Kay Bank’s biggest customers was Amos Heilicher, who along with his brother Dan, owned one of the largest record labels (SOMA) and distributors in the U.S. By 1964, the success of Dave Dudley’s “Six Days on the Road” and the Trashmen’s “Surfin’ Bird” had put the studio on the map, and bands were coming in from all over.
+Amos Heilicher was a record distributor who served as a major patron of Kay Bank via his ownership of Soma Records; many artists signed with Soma recorded at Kay Bank Studios.
+By 1964, the success of Dave Dudley’s “Six Days on the Road” and the Trashmen’s “Surfin’ Bird” had put the studio on the map, and bands were coming in from all over.
 Randy Bachman brought an early version of The Guess Who down from Winnipeg to get the “Kay Bank sound” (three-track recording and echo!).
 The Heilicher’s SOMA label began sometime between November 1953 and November 1954 and Doc Evans was the first record.
 (SOMA was Amos spelled backwards.)

 Kay Bank offered an attractive package to local bands: For $395 you’d get three hours in the studio, a thousand 45s, and 50 promo packages delivered to radio stations in the Midwest.
 For $1,000 an artist could get an entire album recorded.
 Several Kay Bank clients, such as “Liar, Liar” by the Castaways, wound up on the Heilicher brothers’ record label, Soma.

 The studio booked daytime sessions for commercial jingles and film scores; from 4 pm to 3 am, rock bands recorded demos or albums on local labels.